smittytone/BuildAPIAccess/README.md

 ### - (void)stopLogging:(NSString *)deviceID ###

 Removes the specified device (by its ID) from the list of devices for which streamed log entries are being received.
-The instance posts the notification `@"BuildAPIDeviceRemovedFromStream"` when the device has been added to the stream.
-The notification's object is a dictionary containing the key *device* &mdash; its value is the added device’s ID.
+The instance posts the notification `@"BuildAPIDeviceRemovedFromStream"` when the device has been removed from the stream.
+The notification's object is a dictionary containing the key *device* &mdash; its value is the removed device’s ID.

 Relays the notification `@"BuildAPILogStreamClosed"` to the host app if logging is terminated because of a connection error.